copsTvFan/cops-episode-guide/guide.md

 **Fort Worth, TX 16**

 - (10:03 PM Suspicious Activity) East Sector -- Officer Jim Grow says one second everything can be honky dory and the next is madness and it is hard to believe that some people will try to kill you, but they will.
 They get caught up in their own thing and don't care who's in the way.
 Never let your guard down, when you do it could be your last time.
 He tries to sneak up on a man peddling narcotics.
-Suspect endangers officers while fleeing; woman facing multiple warrants begs not to be sent to jail; suspect tries hiding pot in a Bible.
+- Suspect endangers officers while fleeing
+- woman facing multiple warrants begs not to be sent to jail
+- suspect tries hiding pot in a Bible.

 ## CP-1213